fiftysixtech/node-images/docs/installing-docker-ubuntu.md

 ## Installing Docker and Docker Compose

 In order to run Fiftysix blockchain node images, Docker and Docker Compose is required.
-Below is a guide on how to install both on different operating systems.

 ### Ubuntu (22.04) -- Installing Docker and Docker Compose